-For further details see Revenue Procedure 2022-42.
+For further details see Revenue Procedure 2022-42 and Revenue Procedure 2023-33.

 Q11.
-How will a seller provide these reports to the IRS? (added December 29, 2022)
+How will a seller provide these reports to the IRS? (updated October 6, 2023)

 A11.
-For vehicle sales occurring in calendar year 2023 and later, sellers must file reports within 15 days after the end of the calendar year, in a format and method that the IRS provides.
-For further details see Revenue Procedure 2022-42.
+For vehicle sales occurring in calendar year 2023, sellers must file reports within 15 days after the end of the calendar year, via a method to be provided by the IRS or through IRS Energy Credits Online.
+For vehicle sales occurring in calendar year 2024 and later, sellers must file reports within 3 days of the time of sale, through IRS Energy Credits Online.
+For further details see Revenue Procedure 2022-42 and Revenue Procedure 2023-33.